MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ## Description

 Returns the settings either for the default team in a project, or for a named team if one is specified.
-The command can either return all settings as a single object or return the value individually.
+The command can either return all settings as a single object or return a single setting.

 ## EXAMPLES